Firoz-Thakur/Firoz-Thakur/README.md

-Here's an enhanced and more attractive version of your profile, tailored specifically for a Backend and SDET engineer role.
-I've added some elements to make it visually appealing and highlighted key skills and experiences.

----

 <h1 align="center">👋 Hi, I'm Firoz!</h1>
 <h3 align="center">🚀 Software Engineer at Innovaccer | Formerly at NAVI Technologies | Passionate Backend Development & SDET | Solved 500+ DSA Problems | C++ | Java | Spring Boot | REST APIs | Automation</h3>